rjfmachado/step-ca-azure/README.md

 ## Connecting to your CA

 Connect to your CA via Azure Bastion from a Virtual Machine with the matching private key.
-Replace the appropriate parameters.
-The provided script depends on the last deployment to the resource group.
+The provided script depends on the last deployment to the resource group to discover the necessary parameters.

 ```bash
 az extension add --name ssh